 Comprised of a select group of students who are recommended by BRTC Faculty and Staff who stand out among their peers for their demonstrated leadership and academic success.
-Ambassadors must be enrolled as full-time students at BRTC and must maintain a minimum GPA as determined by the Director of Student Development.
+Ambassadors must be enrolled as full-time students at BRTC and must maintain a minimum GPA.
 The purpose of Ambassadors is to be representatives of the College and assist in student activities on and off campus under the leadership of the Director of Student Development.